viroshau/Diffusion/README.md

-# Project done in relation to the subject "Introduction to scientific calculations"
+# Project done in relation to the subject "Introduction to scientific calculations" and other physics subjects
 This repository contains my code for the subject TMA4320 - Introduksjon til vitenskapelige beregninger.
 This subject contains three main projects in addition to 6 minor exercises.
 These have been named according to the topic that is being simulated.
 The main projects are about:

 **1. Blind seperation of signals.**